 Here "nations" and "languages" represent people from different nations who speak different languages.
 See how you translated this in Daniel 3:4.
-AT: "people from different nations and who speak different languages" (See: Metonymy)
+Alternate translation: "people from different nations and who speak different languages" (See: Metonymy)

 who lived on the earth